monastyrskyy/monastyrskyy.github.io/_posts/2018-11-01-collegescorecards2.md

   <figcaption>The blue line only shows the direction of correlation.
 Regression assumptions are not met.</figcaption>
 </div><br/>

 The trend for out of state tuition is very similar, with the same positive correlation (Adjusted R^2 = 0.05) for tuition vs. number of colleges, and the same outliers.
-The range of avg. out of state tuition is slightly wider at $3,610to $30,389.
+The range of avg. out of state tuition is slightly wider at $3,610 to $30,389.
 But all in all, the in-state and out-of-state tuition trends are very similar.

 <div style="text-align:center">
   <img src="{{ site.url }}{{ site.baseurl }}/images/2.college_scorecards/3b.out_of_state_tuition.png" alt="Graduate vs Undergraduate Populations">